 4. Watching Planes Land on St. Maarten

-Hurricane Irma almost completely annihilated St. Maarten in September 2017, and many worried that the famous Maho Beach, the superstar of the Caribbean, would be no more.
+Hurricane Irma almost completely annihilated St. Maarten in September 2017, and many worried that the famous Maho Beach, the superstar of the Eastern Caribbean, would be no more.
 Fortunately, the island has made an outstanding recovery thanks to both domestic and international relief efforts that brought this beautiful place back to life in just six months.

 Maho Beach is famed for its proximity to the Princess Juliana International Airport—seriously, the runway virtually touches the beach.
 While this beach has all the appeals of a “regular” beach—golden sand, glistening sea, etc.—what really draws in the visitors is its perfect location for plane watching.